RTMP Connection Failed

 On the other hand, if the issue is with the network environment on the RTMP server’s side, the connection will still fail.
 Unfortunately, this is beyond the PRISM app’s control.

-These are the four main causes of this error and possible solutions.
+These are the five main causes of this error and possible solutions.

 Android error code: 5003